 Welders often breathe in weld fumes without realizing the dangers they’re facing.

-Welding fumes can be particularly dangerous for welders who don’t have proper ventilation.
-Inhaling welding fumes can lead to serious health problems, including lung cancer.
+Weld fumes can be particularly dangerous for welders who don’t have proper welding fume suction equipment.
+Inhaling weld fumes can lead to serious health problems, including lung cancer.

 That is why having welding fume extractors are essential in the workplace.
-A good welding fume removal system will remove welding fumes from the air, ensuring welders can breathe safely.
+A good welding air quality system will remove welding fumes from the air, ensuring welders can breathe safely.

-Several different welding fume removal systems are available on the market, so choosing one that’s right for your needs is important.
+Several different welding exhaust systems are available on the market, so choosing one that’s right for your needs is important.

 Make sure to research and choose a system that effectively removes welding fumes from the air.
 By removing these fumes from the work area, you’re protecting the health of your welders and ensuring they can work safely and comfortably.

-There are international standards for welding fume removal, and your welding fume extractor should meet or exceed these standards.
+There are domestic and international standards for controlling weld fumes, and your weld fume extraction system should meet or exceed these standards.
+The Occupational Safety and Health Administration (OSHA) is the regulating body in the United States, and have established standards related to welding, cutting and brazing.
 This is to ensure that the fumes are filtered as effectively as possible and that your safety is always the top priority.

 Types of Welding Fume Removal

 - Portable or mobile fume extraction systems are small and easy to move between workspaces.
-Portable fume extractors are great for localized welding operations and can be set up quickly to extract fume before it has a chance to spread.
+Portable fume extractors (also known as weld fume vacuums) are great for localized welding operations and can be set up quickly to extract fume before it has a chance to spread.

 - Stationary fume extractors: Not only does it keep your workspace safe in a fixed spot, but it also helps improve the air quality so you can breathe easier, as well as helping reduce unpleasant odors that come with working with some materials.